Creating performance tests for pytest

 reporting to CodSpeed.

-is the same as with the
+is backward compatible with the

 pytest-benchmark